f5devcentral/f5-asm-lx/README.md

 What the extension is doing:
 1. Extension get the policy ID from the BIGIP based on the policy name
-2. Extension delete the policy from the BIGIP based on the policy Id
+2. Extension validate policy Id provided is exist
-3. Extension validate the deletion of the policy Id and provide back the results
+3. Extension delete the policy from the BIGIP based on the policy Id and provide back the results

 How to Deploy extension: Two options